mongodb/mongo-hhvm-driver/serialization.rst

 ``MongoDB\BSON\UTCDateTimeInterface`` and ``MongoDB\BSON\TypeWrapper``
 interfaces.

-It is not necessary to return an object from the ``createFromBSONType`` "factory" method.
-You may also return a simple scalar value.
+It is not necessary to return an object from the ``createFromBSONType()`` "factory" method.
+You may return anything that can be serialized to BSON, including an object that implements ``MongoDB\BSON\Serializable``, but you MAY NOT return an object that implements ``MongoDB\BSON\TypeWrapper``.
+Returning a different type from the original one could be used as a way to migrate Decimal128 values to plain strings, or downgrade them to floating points or integers.
+Likewise, you could implement a UTCDateTime wrapper that converts dates to a formatted string; however, that would prevent round-tripping of the original date value.

 TypeMaps